Legal

 1. Application

-1.2 These Terms apply to all dealings between CODEX Freight and the Customer, including quotations, bookings, freight movements, customs coordination, transport, storage, documentation and related services.
+1.4 These Terms apply to all dealings between Codex Freight and the Customer, including quotations, bookings, freight movements, customs coordination, transport, storage, documentation and related services.

-1.3 These Terms apply unless CODEX Freight agrees otherwise in writing.
+1.5 These Terms apply unless Codex Freight agrees otherwise in writing.

-1.4 Any terms proposed by the Customer, including purchase order terms, email footer terms or customer booking terms, do not apply unless CODEX Freight expressly agrees in writing.
+1.6 Any terms proposed by the Customer, including purchase order terms, email footer terms or customer booking terms, do not apply unless Codex Freight expressly agrees in writing.

 2. Definitions